Nicky Deuce

-Nicky Deuce is a TV movie coproduced by Nickelodeon and YTV film starring Noah Munck, which is based on the book Nicky Deuce: Welcome to the Family.
+Nicky Deuce is an American-Canadian TV movie coproduced by Nickelodeon and YTV starring Noah Munck, which is based on the book Nicky Deuce: Welcome to the Family by Steven R. Schirripa and Charles Fleming.
 The film was directed by Jonathan A. Rosenbaum and written by Art Edler Brown, Andy Callahan, and Douglas Sloan.
 It premiered on Nickelodeon on May 27, 2013.
 This is one of James Gandolfini's final appearances and his last onscreen work to be released in his lifetime; he died three weeks after this movie premiered.

 Plot

-The teenager Nicholas Borelli II lives with his parents in a small town.
+Shy teenager Nicholas Borelli II lives with his parents in a small town.
 His life is not very exciting, especially since his parents are overbearing with regard to germs and diet.
-He is to spend the summer holidays in a math camp, while his parents are working in Papua New Guinea.
+His only friend is Josh who is the opposite of him.
+Nicholas was about to spend the summer holidays in a math camp, while his parents are working in Papua New Guinea.
 However, due to an unforeseen circumstance, the math camp is cancelled.
 Seeing difficulty in getting Nicholas to Papua New Guinea, he is sent to spend the summer in Brooklyn, New York City, with his paternal grandmother Tutti and his uncle Frankie, both of whom he's never met.

 First, Nicholas is overwhelmed by life in the big city.
 Besides, he does not dare to ask his uncle about his job, since his father had persuaded him to stay away from Frankie, since he would not fit into the family.
 Nicholas finds connection to the New York teenagers Donna and Tommy, who help him to get along in the metropolis.
 Over time, the clues are growing that Frankie is working for the Mafia.
 When Nicholas takes a phone call on Frankie's private phone, he takes a job for a man named Paulie, which actually leads him into a mafia environment.
 Nicholas and Tommy go to the apartment of Bobby Eggs to recovery a debt that Eggs owes Paulie.
 Tommy backs out but Nicholas goes to talk to Eggs, injuring him in a series of unintentional accidents.
 Eggs pays up immediately and he asks for Nicholas' name.
 Inspired by one of his favorite movies, he gives himself the name 'Nicky Deuce'.
 Due to the debt collection job, he gains some recognition within the gangster ring, which brings him further orders.
 Nicky is also sure his uncle is a mafioso, as the orders were intended for him.